Strategy11/formidable-forms/readme.txt

 = Can I integrate Formidable with my CRM or email marketing service? =

 Yes!
 We know that marketing is the key to grow your business.
-That's why Formidable allows you to connect your WP form, payment form, or calculator, with the marketing platform of your choice.
+That's why Formidable allows you to connect your WP form, or payment form, with the marketing platform of your choice.
 You can easily send data from your WordPress forms to your favorite CRM, email newsletter, and other marketing platforms.

 Here is a list of our popular marketing integrations: